MarvinSunday/XRPL-DECYPHER-/README.md

 This email newsletter educates XRPL users about important information and news with the ecosystem daily and weekly.
 <a name="our-codes/libraries"></a>
 ## OUR Codes/Libraries
+Our Codes are in Python and JavaScript programming languages.
+We used existing XRPL libraries like xumm js SDK and xrpl-py SDK.
+Our platform allows XUMM and Crossmark Plugin.
+Our scripts create XRP and XRPL Token payment requests and tracking, NFT minting and tracking, and Wallet login.
 <a name="coc-nfts"></a>
 ## COC NFTs
 <a name="conclusion"></a>